SNIC: Synthesized Noisy Images using Calibration: Related Work

+Additive White Gaussian Noise (AWGN) adds noise to all pixels using a simple Gaussian distribution with zero mean and a chosen variance \cite{Noise_Flow}.
+While easy to implement, AWGN unrealistically treats noise as purely signal-independent.
 Poisson-Gaussian (P-G) is a physics-based noise model which improves upon AWGN by including both a signal-dependent component (shot noise), and a signal-independent component (read noise).
 Shot noise occurs because photon arrival is a quantum random process.
 For a pixel with mean signal \(\mu\), the actual observed photon count includes random photon shot noise \(N_p\).
-The total photon count follows a Poisson distribution {[}1{]}: where \(\mathcal{P}\) is the Poisson distribution with mean and variance \(\mu\).
+The total photon count follows a Poisson distribution \cite{Zhang}:

+where \(\mathcal{P}\) is the Poisson distribution with mean and variance \(\mu\).
 Signal-independent read noise is generated by the sensor's readout, ADC converters and other circuitry.
 This noise appears even in the absence of light.
 Read noise is modeled using a Gaussian distribution with zero mean.

-A P-G model includes two terms, the signal-dependent Poisson scaling term (\(a\)) and the signal-independent Gaussian bias term (\(b\)).
-A noisy image \(I_n\) created using P-G from a clean image \(I_c\) then follows this formula.
-Because creating a complete P-G noise model is painstaking work, researchers typically use preexisting Noise Profiles extracted from DNG RAW images.
+A P-G model includes two terms, the signal-dependent Poisson scaling term ($a$) and the signal-independent Gaussian bias term ($b$).
+Because creating a complete P-G noise model is painstaking work, researchers typically use preexisting noise profiles extracted from DNG RAW images.